italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

   }

 **Step 18**: The Wallet Instance receives the Wallet Attestation signed by the Wallet Provider and performs security and integrity verifications.
+The response is returned by the Wallet Provider at the end of the issuance flow.
+If the authentication is successful the http response code MUST be 200 OK.

+Below is a non-normative example of the response.

 .. code-block:: http